 Ms. Laberge is a Corporate Director.
 She was President and Chief Executive Officer of Fincentric Corporation, a global provider of software solutions to financial institutions, from 2003 to 2005 and was its Chief Financial Officer from 2000 to 2003.
 Prior to joining Fincentric, Ms. Laberge was with MacMillan Bloedel Limited in a number of financial positions including Senior Vice President, Finance and Chief Financial Officer.
 Ms. Laberge served as a director of Royal Bank of Canada from 2005 to the start of 2021.
-She is currently a director of Nutrien Ltd and the Canadian Public Accountability Board.
+She is currently a director of Mercer International Inc., Nutrien Ltd. and the Canadian Public Accountability Board.

 Mr. O'Reilly is a Corporate Director.
 Mr. O'Reilly was the Managing Partner and a member of the Management Committee of Davies Ward Phillips & Vineberg LLP from 1997 to May 31, 2010.
 He was a partner of that firm from 1976 until his retirement on December 31, 2011, except for the period from August 1993 to January 1996 when he served as an executive officer of the Company.
 Mr. O'Reilly was the Secretary of the Company from May 1994 to May 2009 when he was first elected as a director of the Company.
+He is currently a director of Premium Nickel Resources Ltd.